Michadelic/CustomFontsSAC/README.md

 # CustomFontsSAC

-Demo repository to showcase usage of custom fonts in SAC
+Demo repository to showcase usage of custom fonts in SAC.
+The `gh-pages` branch hosts the SAP Fiori icon font.